 Students are expected to be in their seats within five minutes of the previous bell with all their materials (pen/pencil, notebook, and texts).
-Students will be discouraged from leaving class to retrieve materials from their lockers.

 Students are responsible for their work even if they miss class!
 Students may check current assignments by writing down homework assignments from the board and/or contacting a classmate or checking on-line and printed resources.
 I suggest that each student keep the e-mail address and/or telephone number handy of two classmates so that he/she can contact them in case of an emergency.